Clozapine: Weight gain and diabetes

 In addition to hyperglycemia, significant weight gain is frequently experienced by patients treated with clozapine.
 Impaired glucose metabolism and obesity have been shown to be constituents of the metabolic syndrome and may increase the risk of cardiovascular disease.
 The data suggest that clozapine may be more likely to cause adverse metabolic effects than some of the other atypical antipsychotics.
 For people who gain weight because of clozapine, taking metformin may reportedly improve three of the five components of the metabolic syndrome: waist circumference, fasting glucose, and fasting triglycerides.

 Pneumonia

 International adverse drug effect databases indicate that clozapine use is associated with a significantly increased incidence of and death from pneumonia and this may be one of the most significant adverse events.
-The mechanisms for this are unknown although it has been speculated that it may be related to hypersalivation, immune effects of clozapine's effects on the resolution of inflammation.
+The mechanisms for this are unknown although it has been speculated that it may be related to hypersalivation or the immune effects of clozapine's effects on the resolution of inflammation.